Mukeshmiet/MItras3D.com/Readme.md

-Mitras3D - Dynamic Website for 3D Printing and CAD Services
+Mitras3D - Static Website for 3D Printing and CAD Services

-Mitras3D is a dynamic website that provides a comprehensive range of 3D printing and CAD (Computer-Aided Design) services.
+Mitras3D is a static website that provides a comprehensive range of 3D printing and CAD (Computer-Aided Design) services.
 This repository serves as the central hub for the development and maintenance of the Mitras3D website.

 Table of Contents
 Introduction